 Getting there

-By bus: Unfortunately, there aren’t any bus station nearby. hence, the best way is get a taxi if you did not rent a car in Jeju.
+- By bus: Unfortunately, there aren’t any bus stations nearby. hence, the best way is to get a taxi if you do not rent a car in Jeju.

 There are many parking spaces just before starting the trail.